ukparliament/weeknotes.data-search/7/index.md

 [Jianhan](https://twitter.com/jianhanzhu) worked with Wojciech to set up a gateway for accessing on premise databases.
 The gateway provides a generic HTTP endpoint accepting parameters including table names, column names, and filters etc.

 He also had a chat with the Edwards [White](https://twitter.com/ewhitur) and McCarthy about getting committee inquiry data into new data platform.
 Current data is scattered across a variety of internal systems and the website CMS.
-As it currently stands, it seems hard to get inquiry data into data platform.
+As it currently stands, it seems hard to get inquiry data into the data platform.

 Matthieu continued work on security accreditation.